 The approach to the patient should be expeditious but with particular attention to securing the airway.
 Once this has been accomplished, a variety of airway interventions including bronchoscopy, mechanical debulking, balloon bronchoplasty, and stent placement can be employed.

-Definitive diagnosis requires a diagnostic bronchoscopy that permits airway inspection and assessment of the lesion or foreign body, removal of secretions, and diagnostic biopsies to be taken when indicated.
+Definitive diagnosis requires diagnostic bronchoscopy that permits airway inspection and assessment of the lesion or foreign body, removal of secretions, and diagnostic biopsies to be taken when indicated.
 In the hands of an experienced bronchoscopist, aggressive endoscopic management does not preclude future surgical procedures if necessary.

 A multidisciplinary approach to management, with the involvement of a pulmonologist, otolaryngologist, thoracic surgeon, thoracic radiologist, and interventional bronchoscopist, is the key to short- and long-term success.